byjg/php-soap-server/docs/programmatic-configuration.md

 ## Arrays and Collections

-Use `maxOccurs: 'unbounded'` for unlimited arrays:
+Use `maxOccurs: -1` for unbounded arrays:

 ```php
 $operation = new SoapOperationConfig();